mhazley/PCRE-parser/README.md

 # PCRE-parser
-Programming problem for Alert Logic second stage interview.
+Programming problem for a second stage interview.

 This program receives an input string and turns this into an appropriate Regex